The shallowest C2 seismic concrete Screw-Bolt in Australia

 Seismic C1 and C2 assessed anchors are required based on the seismic risk of the region, the building's importance level, and the criticality of the components being fastened.

-Seismic C1 Assessed Anchors are used in moderate seismic zones and non-safety-critical applications, where failure won’t pose a major life safety risk.
-These anchors suit buildings with lower importance levels (1 and 2), such as residential or low-occupancy structures.
+Seismic C1 Assessed Anchors are used in moderate seismic zones, where cracks in the concrete in earthquake design are limited to ≤ 0.5mm.
+These anchors suit buildings with lower importance levels such as 2 including residential and multi-unit residential structures.

-Seismic C2 Assessed Anchors are required in high seismic risk zones and for safety-critical components like structural elements (wall systems, facades, suspended applications) or essential systems (mechanical and electrical services) in buildings where failure could endanger lives.
+Seismic C2 Assessed Anchors are required in high seismic risk zones where cracks in the concrete in earthquake design are limited to ≤ 0.8mm.
+Seismic C2 assessed anchors are required for safety-critical components like structural elements (wall systems, facades, suspended applications) or essential systems (mechanical and electrical services) in buildings where failure could endanger lives.
 These anchors are essential for structures with higher importance levels (3 and 4) (schools, universities, hospitals, emergency services, power plants and water treatment facilities).

-Building codes such as AS 5216 and AS 1170.4 determine when to use C1 or C2 anchors based on seismic risk, building type, and criticality.
+Building codes (NCC) and standards such as AS 5216 and AS 1170.4 determine when to use C1 or C2 anchors based on seismic risk, building type, and criticality.

 What is the difference between C1 & C2 Seismic Assessed Anchors?